Akryum/kickstart-meteor-vue-huge-app/README.md

 # Meteor + Webpack + Vue (for a big web app)

-Example meteor project featuring flow-router, code-splitting, vue.js components hot-reloading
+Example meteor project featuring flow-router, code-splitting, vue.js components hot-reloading.

+It looks like this:

 ![screenshot](preview.png?raw=true "Screenshot of the kickstart app")